GSG-G8/master-reference/coursebook/week-5/project.md

 ### Example:

 #### User Stories:
-'As a student at F&C I want to know all the train departure times from Finsbury Park tube station, so that I can get home in time for dinner'.🚉🍛
+'As a student at GSG code academy I want to know all the train departure times from Gaza station, so that I can get home in time for dinner'.🚉🍛

 'As a regular commuter, I want to input which direction of travel I am interested in so that I can see information that is relevant to me.'